-Call of Duty: Black Ops Cold War is the first-person shooter title under the Call of Duty franchise.
-Although the title becomes quite popular among the battle royale community, it seems like there is a huge list of bugs and errors available in this game.
-Most PC users are getting affected due to the COD Black Ops Cold War Crashing issue even in 2021.
-If you’re also facing the same problem, make sure to follow this guide.
+Call of Duty: Black Ops Cold War is the first-person shooter under the Call of Duty franchise.
+Although the title has become quite popular among the battle royale community, it seems this game has a huge list of bugs and errors.
+Most PC users are affected due to the COD Black Ops Cold War Crashing issue, even in 2023.
+If you’re also facing the same problem, follow this guide.

 The most irritating part is that whenever players are trying to get into the lobby or start the game on their PC, it starts crashing a lot.
-Even some of the affected players have reported that they’re experiencing frequent crashes which aren’t expected from such a franchise title.
-Even the game seems facing multiple bugs such as black screen issues, lags, stutters, frame drops, visual graphic glitches, and more.
+Even some affected players have reported experiencing frequent crashes, which aren’t expected from such a franchise title.
+The game faces multiple bugs, such as black screen issues, lags, stutters, frame drops, visual graphic glitches, and more.

 - Why COD Black Ops Cold War Crashes?